StianL82/css-frameworks-ca/README.md

 ![image](/images/readme/screencapture-stianl-css-frameworks-ca-netlify-app-feed-2024-04-06-18_23_22%201.png)

-Yhis was mye first meeting with CSS Frameworks 😄
+This was mye first meeting with CSS Frameworks 😄

 ## Visit the page at: